dospunk/politinfluence/DBStyleGuide.md

     }

 #### Votes
-- Must be a JSON object containing the ObjectId of the bill in question with the key 'bill' and the vote 'y' or 'n' with they key 'yn'
+- Must be a JSON object containing
+    - the ObjectId of the bill in question with the key 'bill'
+    - the vote 'y' or 'n' with they key 'yn' (must be lowercase)

 Example: